 To western thinking, it is difficult to understand how acupuncture relieves headache by placing needles in the scalp, moreover, by treating points in the hands and feet.
 This essay briefly reviews the historical and theoretical framework for acupuncture, the scientific evidence for its efficacy in headache relief, and its safety profile.

 Yin and yang.
-The concept of yin and yang is the generalization of the 2 opposite aspects in related objects and phenomena in the natural world.
-The Chinese believe that all the objects in the universe include the 2 opposite aspects of Yang and Yin, for instance day and night, heat and cold, motion and tranquility, sympathetic and parasympathetic functions.
+The concept of yin and yang is the generalization of the two opposite aspects in related objects and phenomena in the natural world.
+The Chinese believe that all the objects in the universe include the two opposite aspects of Yang and Yin, for instance, day and night, heat and cold, motion and tranquility, sympathetic and parasympathetic functions.
 Yin and Yang theory is among the most important principles underlying the practice of all Chinese medicine, including acupuncture.
 Disease and pain are the result of imbalance of the Yin and Yang, and acupuncture treatment aims to restore the balance.

 Qi.
 The ancient Chinese believed that Qi is the basic substance composing the world, and all that matters in the universe appear by the movements and mutations of Qi.
 The vital energy or life force, Qi is fundamental to the description of nature in Chinese medicine.
 According to traditional Chinese tenets and beliefs, Qi circulates inside the meridians and supports every life process and every organic function.
 Chinese doctors think that pain is the result of stasis or blockade of the meridian Qi flow.
 An acupuncturist will apply needle stimulation aiming to reopen the related meridian by giving an external force to the energy and Qi.
 After the elimination of a severe blockage of Qi, pain will go away.

 Jing-Luo.
 The Jing-Lou meridian network consists of major meridians (Jin channels) and minor meridians (Luo collaterals).
 Jing-Luo meridians are distributed throughout the body and inside the meridians Qi flows continuously.
-There are 14 major meridians including 12 “regular” and 2 “curious” meridians in the body (74; 19), which are commonly used in acupuncture practice and mentioned in the literature.
+There are 14 major meridians including 12 “regular” and two “curious” meridians in the body (75; 20), which are commonly used in acupuncture practice and mentioned in the literature.
 They are named according to their distributed organs, including lung meridian, pericardium meridian, heart meridian, large intestine meridian, triple energizer meridian, small intestine meridian, stomach meridian, gallbladder meridian, bladder meridian, spleen meridian, liver meridian, and kidney meridian.
-The 2 major curious meridians are Ren MO (conception vessel) and Du MO (governor vessel).
+The two major curious meridians are Ren MO (conception vessel) and Du MO (governor vessel).